arbexmb/nr2w/README.md

 ```
 require 'nr2w'
 ```
-### Call convert with the integer number as the method parameter
+### Call convert with any integer number as the method parameter

 ```
 Nr2w.convert(113) => "one hundred and thirteen"